willfurnass/sheffield_hpc/sharc/software/apps/maple.rst

     maple < mycode.mpl

-For general information on how to submit batch jobs refer to :ref:`submit-batch`
+For general information on how to submit batch jobs refer to :ref:`submit_batch_sharc`.

 Tutorials
 ---------